 To what extent is it working?
 Or not working?

-If this is an existing problem then it’s possible that you are currently working through it in your own way.
-Yes, of course the methods you are using might not be all that successful, but it’s still worthwhile getting an understanding of the current process in use.
+If this is an existing problem then it’s possible that you are currently working on it in your own way.
+Yes, of course, the methods you are using might not be all that successful, but it’s still worthwhile getting an understanding of the current process in use.

 Now consider the key obstacles that stand between you and the solution to this problem.
 Ask yourself: